Henry Owen: Life

 He was the son of William Owen, born at his father's home near Cadair Idris, and educated at Ruthin School.
 He entered Jesus College, Oxford, in 1736.
 There took his degrees in arts (B.A.
 1739, M.A.1743), while also devoting himself to mathematical studies, before concentrating on medical studies (M.B.
 1746, M.D.
 1753).

 Ordained to the Anglican Church in 1746, Owen practised medicine for three years while a curate in Gloucestershire to Theophilus Leigh, at Broadwell with Adlestrop.
 Advancement came, through Ralph Thoresby (1698–1763), son of Ralph Thoresby the antiquarian and rector of Stoke Newington, to whom he acted as curate, and Matthew Fetherstonhaugh, who presented him in 1752 to the living of Terling in Essex.
 He gave up Terling in 1760, when presented to the London parish St Olave Hart Street.
 From 1775 he also held the living of Edmonton, Middlesex, through Shute Barrington, bishop of Llandaff, whose chaplain he had become.

 From 1769 to 1771 Owen was Boyle Lecturer.
-He died on 14 October 1795 at Edmonton.
+He died on 14 October 1795 and is buried at All Saints' Church, Edmonton.